drewmarsh/osTicket-post-install-configuration/README.md

 ### 📝 Adding New Agents

-Next, we'll proceed to create Agents, who are the helpdesk staff responsible for resolving tickets.
+Next, we'll proceed to create Agents.
+Agents  are the helpdesk staff responsible for resolving tickets.
 Each Agent is assigned a primary department and role for tickets within their designated area.
 Agents can be granted access to multiple departments, with potentially different roles in each.
 The Access, Permissions, and Teams tabs are used to adjust access levels, manage permissions, and assign teams for each staff member.

 1. Navigate to `Agents` > `👤 Agents` > `(+) Add New Agent`